 Sue Monk Kidd is one of my favorite authors.
 Years ago she began writing for Guideposts and Weavings: A Journal of the Christian Spiritual Life.
 Her books include When The Heart Waits, The Mermaid Chair, and The Secret Life of Bees which was made into a movie in 2008.

-Sue is from the south and her writing reflects the culture and tradition from that part of the country.
+Sue is from the south and her writing reflects the culture and traditions from that part of the country.

-Her latest book, The Invention of Wings, is about a young slave, Hetty, and her mother, Charlotte, a seamstress who works for a wealthy family in Charleston.
-At the beginning of the book, Hetty explains that the family who owns a pregnant slave names the baby.
-However, when the mother looks at her child resting in a basket where slave babies rest while their mothers work, a name might come to her based on what the baby looked like, on what was happening in the world, or a personality trait the mother noted.
+Her most recent book, The Invention of Wings, is about a young slave, Hetty, and her mother, Charlotte, a seamstress who works for a wealthy family in Charleston.
+At the beginning of the book, Hetty explains that a family who owns a pregnant slave names the baby.
+However, when the mother looks at her child resting in a basket where slaves babies rest while their mothers work, a name might come to her based on what the baby looked like, on what was happening in the world, or a personality trait the mother noted.